orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

 ### Menu

-All this time, to display the screen, it was necessary to specify an explicit page in the browser, add a new item to the menu, for this in the file at `app/Orchid/PlatformProvider.php` we add the declaration:
+To make it easier for users to access our screen, we can add a new menu item to the admin panel's navigation menu.
+This will allow users to click on a link in the menu to access the screen, rather than having to manually type the URL into the browser.

+To add a new menu item to the navigation menu, we will need to open the `app/Orchid/PlatformProvider.php` file and add a new declaration to the `registerMainMenu()` method.
+This declaration will use the `Menu` method provided by Orchid to define a new menu item for our screen.

 ```php
 use Orchid\Screen\Actions\Menu;